-PART I. - PRELIMINARY.
+PART I.-PRELIMINARY.

-1. INTERPRETATION.
+1. Interpretation.

-- (1) In this Act, unless the contrary intention appears- - "business" includes every trade, occupation or profession: - "court" means a court or Judge having jurisdiction in the case; - "partnership property" means, subject to Section 21, all property, and all rights and interests in property, originally brought into the partnership stock or acquired on account of the firm or for the purposes of, and in the course of, the partnership business. - (2) Persons who have entered into partnership with one another are, for the purposes of this Act, called collectively a firm, and the name under which their business is carried on is called the firm-name.
+(1) In this Act, unless the contrary intention appears-

+"business" includes every trade, occupation or profession;

+"court" means a court or Judge having jurisdiction in the case;

+- "partnership property" means, subject to Section 21, all property, and all rights and interests in property, originally brought into the partnership stock or acquired on account of the firm or for the purposes of, and in the course of, the partnership business. - (2) Persons who have entered into partnership with one another are, for the purposes of this Act, called collectively a firm, and the name under which their business is carried on is called the firm-name. - 2.
+Saving of rules of the underlying law.